2nd CECL Conference

 In conclusion, regardless of the outcome of the Cartesio case and the possible `new insights' upon corporate mobility in Europe that it might trigger, Vossestein considered that there remains a need for a Directive on the transfer of the registered office.
 Should the Court decide that the Hungarian company could transfer its registered office to Italy on the basis of Articles 43 and 48 EC Treaty, the Directive would still be justified because Article 43 EC Treaty pertains only to individual cases, whilst the Directive envisages to ensure, in a general and systematic manner, that restrictions are removed.
 Should the Court conversely dismiss a transfer of the registered office on the basis of Article 43 EC Treaty, then the Directive would also make sense, requiring the Member States to actually provide for a crossborder transfer of the registered office.

-A report on this conference can be found in ECL 2008-02 by Tiago Pereira Monteiro.
+A report on this conference can be found in European Company Law 2008-02 by Tiago Pereira Monteiro.